rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="4.216.5.3">4.216.5.3</a> Make a note if the [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) is known to be fictitious or incorrect and the actual details are known, or can be reasonably surmised, by supplying the correction and its basis (see [4.213.6.1](/DCRMR/ppdm/Name-of-distributor/#4.213.6.1)).

-<a name="4.216.5.4">4.216.5.4</a> Make a note if the manifestation is issued in more than one physical part and the name or form of [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) changes in the course of publication, transcribe the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and give the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a note (see [4.213.8.1](/DCRMR/ppdm/Name-of-distributor/#4.213.8.1)).
+<a name="4.216.5.4">4.216.5.4</a> Make a note if the manifestation is issued in more than one physical part and the name or form of [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) changes in the course of publication, transcribe the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and give the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a note (see [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [4.213.8.1](/DCRMR/ppdm/Name-of-distributor/#4.213.8.1)).

 <a name="4.216.5.5">4.206.5.5</a> Make a note if no name, address, or device of a distributor appears on the manifestation or if the responsibility of a distributor for a particular manifestation is conjectured by giving the information in a note.
 In any case of a supplied distibutor, give supporting evidence in a note (see [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [4.213.9.1](/DCRMR/ppdm/Name-of-distributor/#4.213.9.1)).

 ## 4.216.6 Notes from Parallel name of distributor

-<a name="4.216.6.1">4.216.6.1</a> If parallel distributors' names are found on a different source as the name of distibutor make a note on distribution statement if considered important for identification (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [4.214.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.1) and [4.213.97.2](/DCRMR/ppdm/Name-of-distributor/#4.213.97.2)).
+<a name="4.216.6.1">4.216.6.1</a> If parallel distributors' names are found on a different source as the name of distibutor make a note on distribution statement if considered important for identification (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [4.214.3.1](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.1) and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [4.213.97.2](/DCRMR/ppdm/Name-of-distributor/#4.213.97.2)).

 <a name="4.216.6.2">4.216.6.2</a> Make a note if the [Name of the distributor](/DCRMR/ppdm/Name-of-distributor/) appears in more than one language or script and the original position of elements were transposed (see [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [4.213.97.1](/DCRMR/ppdm/Name-of-distributor/#4.213.97.1) and [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [4.214.3.2](/DCRMR/ppdm/Parallel-name-of-distributor/#4.214.3.2)).

 ## 4.216.7 Notes from Parallel place of distribution

-<a name="4.216.7.1">4.216.7.1</a> Make a note on distributor statement if a [Parallel place of distribution](/DCRMR/ppdm/Parallel-place-of-distribution/) is from a different source than the [Place of distributor](/DCRMR/Place-of-distributor/) and is considered important for identification (see [4.212.3.2](/DCRMR/ppdm/Parallel-place-of-distribution/#4.212.3.2) and [4.211.995.1](/DCRMR/ppdm/Place-of-distribution/#4.211.995.1)).
+<a name="4.216.7.1">4.216.7.1</a> Make a note on distributor statement if a [Parallel place of distribution](/DCRMR/ppdm/Parallel-place-of-distribution/) is from a different source than the [Place of distributor](/DCRMR/Place-of-distributor/) and is considered important for identification (see [4.212.3.2](/DCRMR/ppdm/Parallel-place-of-distribution/#4.212.3.2) and [Place of distribution](/DCRMR/ppdm/Place-of-distribution/), [4.211.995.1](/DCRMR/ppdm/Place-of-distribution/#4.211.995.1)).

 ## 4.216.8 Notes from Date of distribution